davidrhoden/davidrhoden-basic-netlify/timeline/in-the-year-2525-mar-30-2025.md

 ---
 title: I went to a good gallery opening on Magazine Street.
 date: 2025-03-30T00:00:00
-excerpt: It was for Megan Whitmarsh's "In The Year 2525".
+excerpt: It was for Megan Whitmarsh’s "In The Year 2525".
 Saw a lot of people from my past.
 image: /static/img/timeline/whitmarsh-year-2525-poster-mar-30-2025.jpeg
 tags:
   - art galleries